T of C

 For a good silk string recording of the modern Kai Gu Yin, listen to this one by Ding Chengyun:

-The recording follows quite closely the tablature at right, copied one that has melodies as played by Cai Deyun 蔡德允
+The recording follows quite closely the tablature at right, copied from a handbook that has melodies as played by Cai Deyun 蔡德允

-As for what Zha Fuxi himself learned, if he himself had found copies, or had copied down tablature this does not seem to be publicly available.
+As for what Zha Fuxi himself learned, if he himself had found copies, or had copied down tablature, this information does not seem to be publicly available.
 Although his Guide 4/42/63 does not index tablature or commentary for this modern version of the title, p.
 63 of the lyrics section does have lyrics for this newer melody, giving it the title "嘅古吟 Kaigu Yin" (note the 口 mouth radical), identifying them as from 龔光表 Gong Guangbiao (1837 - 1907) and from 俞味蒓 Yu Weichun (1877 - 1913).
-There is no accompanying commentary, thus no mention of where to find the actual tablature, and in particular no mention of 田曦明 Tian Ximing, a student of Gong who around 1911 was one of
+Zha has no further commentary, thus there was no mention of where to find the source of the existing tablature, and in particular no mention of 田曦明 Tian Ximing, a student of Gong who around 1911 was one of

 Zha's qin teachers.